 Journey through ancient, world heritage listed rainforest on your adventure.
 The Kuranda Train and Scenic Railway is over one hundred years old, and still to this very day, considered an engineering accomplishment of rare magnitude.

-And on this tour you’ll see why!
+And on this historic train tour you’ll see why!
 Cut through mountain ranges, and trailing over jungle-covered peaks, you’ll be simply awed by the beauty and wildlife on your breathtaking ride.

 The Barron Gorge is one of the highlights along the way, and the tumbling cascades of Stoney Creek Falls.

-As you view the surrounding rainforst, listen to the informative railway presentation and learn how this remarkable railway was constructed.
+As you view the surrounding rainforest, listen to the informative railway presentation and learn how this remarkable railway was constructed.

 Once in Kuranda, be ready to meet some of the local wildlife.
 The Kuranda Rainforestation Koala and Wildlife Park is a native animal sanctuary.
 See kangaroos, wallabies and their joeys - you can handfeed them too!

-Take the opportunity to have your phot taken holding a koala or perhaps you are brave enough to spend sometime with the native pythons.
+Take the opportunity to have your phot taken cuddling a koala or perhaps you are brave enough to spend sometime with the native pythons.